comp-journalism/Baseline_Problem_for_Algorithm_Audits/README.md

 ### Processed data
 Baseline image processing can be found in `BASELINE` directory, while data processing for `image box` images, found on the main Google search results page, are in `IMAGE_BOX`.

 Analysis is divided up into analysing the images themselves for sentiment using the Microsoft APIs, and analysing the sources of the images (e.g. Business Insider, Breitbart, Salon).
+News source main analysis can be found in `Statistics.ipynb` in the main directory.

 ## Requirements